Kubraaygun/Trendyol_Clone/README.md

 # Trendyol Clone Project

-React Native ile geliştirilmiş bir Trendyol Clone projesidir.
-Kullanıcılar ürünleri inceleyebilir, favorilere ekleyebilir, sepete ürün ekleyebilir ve giriş yaparak profil bilgilerini görüntüleyebilir.
+This is a Trendyol Clone project developed with React Native and TypeScript.
+Users can browse products, add them to their favorites, add products to the cart, and view profile information by logging in.

 ## Project Purpose

-Bu projeyle React Native üzerinde bir e-ticaret uygulamasının temel fonksiyonlarını geliştirerek aşağıdaki konularda pratik yapmayı amaçladım.
+With this project, I aimed to implement the core features of an e-commerce app on React Native using TypeScript, and practice the following concepts:

-- Redux Toolkit ile veri yönetimi
+- Data management with Redux Toolkit
-- API kullanımı ve veri çekme
+- API usage and data fetching
-- Navigation yapısı kurma
+- Setting up navigation structure
-- Gerçek kullanıcı akışlarını simüle etme
+- Simulating real user flows

 ## Features

-- Ürünleri listeleme ve detay sayfası
+- Listing products and product detail page
-- Kategoriye göre filtreleme
+- Filtering by category
-- Popüler ve çok satan ürün listeleri
+- Popular and best-selling product lists
-- Favorilere ekleme
+- Adding products to favorites
-- Sepete ürün ekleme
+- Adding products to the cart
-- Giriş yapma ve profil sayfası
+- User login and profile page
-- AsyncStorage ile token saklama
+- Storing tokens with AsyncStorage
-- Redux Toolkit ile state yönetimi
+- State management with Redux Toolkit
-- Fake Store API entegrasyonu
+- Fake Store API integration

 ## Technologies Used